-Cooling System Sealing Additives
+Cooling System Sealing Additives and Soluble Oils

-1. Do not use sealing additives.
+Do not use soluble oils or sealing additives.

-The use of sealing additives in the cooling system can cause damage to the engine.
-Sealing additives can plug various areas of the radiator, EGR system and oil cooler.
+The use of sealing additives or soluble oils in the cooling system can cause damage to the engine.
+These additives can plug various areas of the radiator, EGR system and oil cooler.
 The plugging of the cooling system can hamper heat transfer, causing internal engine damage.
-Do not use sealing additives in the cooling system.
+Do not use sealing additives or soluble oils in the cooling system.
 The use of sealing additives can:

 - Build up in coolant low-flow areas.

-- · Plug the radiator and oil cooler.
+- Plug the radiator and oil cooler.

-- · Damage the water pump seal.
+- Damage the water pump seal.

+- Damage heat transfer surfaces.

+- Damage seals and hoses.

+- Corrode brass and copper.